LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    using an atom or using library notation.
 The directory must always end with a slash.
-The default value is a sub-directory of the source files directory, either ``'./lgt_tmp/'`` or ``'./.lgt_tmp/'`` (depending on the back-end Prolog compiler and operating-system).
+The default value is a sub-directory of the source files directory, either ``'./lgt_tmp/'`` or ``'./.lgt_tmp/'`` (depending on the backend Prolog compiler and operating-system).
    Relative directories must always start with ``'./'`` due to the lack of a portable solution to check if a path is relative or absolute.